-grep, awk and sed are three of the most useful command-line tools1 in *nix world.
+grep, awk and sed are three of the most useful command-line tools in *nix world.
 And this article will give you a brief introduction and basic usages of these three different commands.

 grep